 My research has always involved liquid crystals and in addition to carrying out fundamental studies of the physics of these materials, I have invented several novel applications, most recently switchable contact lenses.

-I have published >150 papers and given >300 conference presentations.
+I have published >160 journal papers and given >300 conference presentations.
 I have been awarded the British Liquid Crystal Society Hilsum and GW Gray Medals (2006 & 2013) and the 2012 Holweck Prize and Medal of the Institute of Physics and Société Française de Physique for my research.
 I was awarded an OBE for Services to Science in 2009, recognising my work in outreach, in particular encouraging women to study physics.
 In 2018, I won the Times Higher Education award for 'Outstanding Research Supervisor of the Year'.

 - Head of School

 My research concerns self-ordering and self-assembling materials, particularly liquid crystal phases.
 I'm an experimentalist and use a variety of approaches to understand liquid crystal structures - I aim to determine how the nanoscale properties of complex molecules affect their macroscopic physics.

-Much of my work involves understanding liquid crystal systems with reduced symmetry (for example chiral or biaxial phases), both in the bulk and in devices.
+Much of my work has involved understanding liquid crystal systems with reduced symmetry (for example chiral or biaxial phases), both in the bulk and in devices.
 I have investigated biological systems as well as synthetic liquid crystal materials and an important part of my research is to understand how liquid crystals can be used for novel photonic devices and applications.
 I have developed novel experimental techniques to study these complex, self-organising materials and optically active media.
 The new experimental approaches I have developed include time-resolved and resonant x-ray scattering at synchrotrons and a variety of optical and electro-optical measurements (Raman scattering, Kerr effect etc.).
 These allow a deep insight into systems that show ferroelectric, ferrielectric and antiferroelectric properties, blue phases and unusual nematic systems.